New: Republic of the Congo Holidays

 Football practice with Olly and Jake

-After practicing ourselves and showing the women’s team exactly how talented they are by comparison, we headed across the field to watch the local Livingstone kids attend optional literacy classes, and it was truly a joy to watch as the very talented teaching staff, including teacher Claudia, used music and rhythm to teach the children reading and writing.
-We learned about some new playground games as well as watched, including some involving timing and movement and others involving keeping a beat and copying actions.
+After practicing ourselves and showing the women’s team exactly how talented they are by comparison, we headed across the field to watch the local Livingstone kids attend optional literacy classes.
+It was truly a joy to watch as the very talented teaching staff, including teacher Claudia, used music and rhythm to teach the children reading and writing.
+We learned about some new (to us) playground games, including some involving timing and movement and others involving keeping a beat and copying actions.

 While we did this, published children's author and Attraction Tickets staff member, Renata Formoso, led a group of children in developing their own book so that they could tell their story together.
 Watch this space for when that becomes available!